JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     actual fun randomUUID(): String = NSUUID().UUIDString()
     ```

-For Android and iOS, Kotlin will use different implementations.
+For Android and iOS, Kotlin will use different platform-specific implementations.

-## Make your application work on iOS